Book Launch: Inclusive Education for the 21st Century

 Realisation of the right to inclusive education is dependent on the knowledge and skills of all stakeholders involved: students, educators, parents, academics, allied health professionals, policy officers, public servants and politicians.

-Ensuring the requisite knowledge and skills across these groups to achieve the systemic reform needed to implement genuine inclusive education, as outlined in General Comment No. 4 to the CRPD (United Nations, 2016), requires a sustained and concentrated program of work across multiple fronts.
+Ensuring the requisite knowledge and skills across these groups to achieve the systemic reform needed to implement genuine inclusive education, as outlined in General Comment No. 4 (GC4; United Nations, 2016) to the CRPD, requires a sustained and concentrated program of work across multiple fronts.

 The Centre for Inclusive Education (C4IE) at QUT contributes to this important goal by conducting high-quality research across three interlocking programs:

 - Curriculum and learning